 crystal decorating sugar for sprinkling (optional)

 Preheat the oven to 375 degrees F.

-*You can also make these into larger cookies, using a dining tablespoon as your measure.
+You can also make larger cookies, using a dining tablespoon as your measure and shaping the dough the size of golf balls.
 After you arrange the balls on the baking sheet, flatten them a little with your fingers so they’ll spread more easily when they bake.
-After you flatten them, sprinkle the tops with a little more sugar to replace the sugar that came off on your fingers, and then bake as usual.
-This recipe will yield about 18 oversized cookies.
+Sprinkle the tops with a little more sugar to replace the sugar that came off on your fingers, and then bake as usual.
+You’ll get about 18 oversized cookies from this recipe.

 P.S.
 I updated this post with fresh photos, but here’s the original from 2007 (when I was excited to learn about food photography, but hadn’t yet begun.)